Primary Navigation Mobile

 • Uninspiring to drive, but still an improvement

-The previous MG HS was nothing to write home about with the way it drove, and this new model still doesn’t lead the way, it’s a big improvement.
+The previous MG HS didn’t feel special to drive.
+While this new model still doesn’t lead the way, it’s a vast improvement over its predecessor.

-Ride quality is one of the best improvements, as despite riding on much larger 19-inch alloy wheels as standard, it’s much more supple and controlled.
-This is especially true of the plug-in hybrid, which gets a revised setup to cope with the extra weight from the significant battery.
-Previously, it felt a bit controllable and very under-damped, but the settled ride makes for a much more relaxing experience compared to before.
+Ride quality is one of the best improvements, as despite wearing much larger 19-inch alloy wheels as standard, it’s far more supple and controlled.
+This is especially true of the plug-in hybrid, which gets slightly different tuning to cope with the extra weight from the significant battery.
+Previously, it felt a bit uncontrollable and very under-damped, but the new car’s settled ride makes for a much more relaxing experience compared to before.

 12